United States Bicentennial: Saturday morning Bicentennial programs

-In the months approaching the Bicentennial, Schoolhouse Rock!, a series of educational cartoon shorts running on ABC between programs on Saturday mornings, created a sub-series called "History Rock", although the official name was "America Rock".
+In the months leading up to the Bicentennial, Schoolhouse Rock!, a series of educational cartoon shorts airing on ABC between programs on Saturday mornings, created a sub-series called "History Rock".
+However, the official name was "America Rock".
 The ten segments covered various aspects of American history and government.
 Several of the segments, most notably "I'm Just a Bill" (discussing the legislative process) and "The Preamble" (which features a variant of the preamble of the Constitution put to music), have become some of Schoolhouse Rocks most popular segments.

-In 1974, CBS aired a new animated Archie series on Saturday mornings called The U.S. of Archie; 16 episodes were made and were shown in reruns until September 1976.

 Films

 For the Bicentennial celebration, Hollywood filmmaker John Huston directed a short movie—Independence (1976)—for the US National Park Service which continues to screen at Independence National Historical Park in Philadelphia.

 The 1976 film Rocky cited the Bicentennial in several scenes, mostly during Apollo Creed's entering; Carl Weathers dressed first as George Washington and then as Uncle Sam.

-The oversized vehicle in the 1976 film The Big Bus had a scene in its Bicentennial Dining Room.